 The first clue is the prevailing assumption that gender identity exists in a sociopolitical vacuum.
 We see that where there are males and females, males are able, by virtue of their simply being male, to exert greater physical, sexual, economic, and political power.
 We see that they enjoy this privilege even when they’re not trying to wield it and are unaware that they have this advantage.
 The fact that some males feel uncomfortable about this privilege doesn’t undo that privilege.
 The fact that some males don’t feel comfortable with masculinity and are punished when they don’t conform to it doesn’t change the fact that relative to women, they are still constructed as the dominant class.
 It is not possible in a patriarchal system for men to be both the oppressors and oppressed relative to women.
-Please note that I’m not addressing transsexual or transgender people in this post; my focus here is men who don’t have dysphoria, who aren’t trans in any honest sense of the word, who are obscuring the fact that they possess privilege by adopting the language and theory of gender identity.

 You’re trained from birth to assume someone who looks like me is a man, I get that.
 It’s not okay, but I get it.

 Here we have a person who in no way whatsoever presents as female or feminine demanding we agree that he is not something he clearly is.
 Furthermore, he claims that to question this is violence, making it impossible to be on the right side of history in his estimation without denying reality.
 He insists we ignore the fact that we can accurately predict what any random person would perceive him to be and that this perception, and not his feelings, is what determines how he is treated: as a man, in contrast to how he would be treated if he were a woman.